 - Provided you first do everything else for a few decades, hopefully building to what you love.

 When do we decide what we love?
 High school?
 College?
 Middle age?
-If I stuck with doing what I “loved” in college, I’d be an out-of-work oil painter listening to the Dave Matthews Band.
+If I stuck with doing what I “loved” in college, I’d be an oil painter listening to the Dave Matthews Band.
 I didn’t know what I loved (children’s book designer) until I had already been doing it for half a decade.

 The money will follow.
 From whom?
 How much?
 Can I buy a house in a good school district?
 Or is it just enough to pay rent?
 I know what the point is, but what happens if the money doesn’t follow?
 Plus, many of us can’t just up and do what we love.
 We don’t have someone to support us; and, many of us have dependents.
 Young illustrators learn very quickly that love and connection don’t pay bills.